Chesapeake and Ohio 2716: Southern excursion service and second retirement

 After operating on a test run on October 10 and 11, 1981, No. 2716 pulled its first SOU excursions on October 17 and 18, running a round-trip from Chattanooga, Tennessee to Rockwood, Tennessee.
 In November 1981, No. 2716 pulled excursion trains in Alabama and Georgia.
 In April 1982, the locomotive resumed its excursion duties, pulling trains through North Carolina, South Carolina, Tennessee, and Virginia.
 But three months later, a very inexperienced fireman damaged the locomotive's firebox, resulting No. 2716 to be taken out of excursion service for repairs and Nickel Plate Road No. 765, another 2-8-4, based in Indiana, was called into service as a replacement.

 Following the merger between the Southern and the Norfolk and Western (N&W) railways to form the new Norfolk Southern Railway, No. 2716 was retired in favor of N&W No. 611 in 1982, along with N&W No. 1218 later on in 1987, serving as the main motive power for the steam program.
 It was put into storage at the Irondale workshop in 1985, after attempts to weld cracks in the firebox failed.

 Brief excursion service with FWRHS and third retirement

-After Norfolk Southern ended their steam program in late 1994, the Fort Wayne Railroad Historical Society (FWRHS), the owner of NKP No. 765, moved No. 2716 to their facilities a year later.
-In July 1996, the FWRHS restored the locomotive back to its original C&O appearance, repaired its firebox, and operated it on brief push-pull excursions between Logansport, Indiana and Gilman, Illinois.
-That same year, however, the inspectors of the Federal Railroad Administration (FRA) ordered to give either No. 2716 new flues, or No. 765 a complete overhaul; the latter was the result and the former would later make its final run in October 1996.
-The FWRHS decided to return No. 2716 to its display site at the Kentucky Railway Museum in 2001, and it remained on static display there for the next sixteen years.
+After Norfolk Southern ended their steam program in late 1994, the Fort Wayne Railroad Historical Society (FWRHS), the owner of NKP No. 765, reached an agreement with the Kentucky Railway Museum to sign a new lease to operate No. 2716.
+In January 1995, the locomotive was moved to the FWRHS' location in New Haven, Indiana, and work began to revert it to its C&O livery and to repair its firebox with new sheets and patches.
+By July 15, 1996, repairs on No. 2716 were completed, and the locomotive pulled a freight train on the Toledo, Peoria and Western (TP&W) around Logansport.
+On July 20-21, No. 2716 pulled some excursions on the TP&W and the Winamac Southern (WSRY) during the Logansport Iron Horse Festival.

+The FWRHS created a schedule for No. 2716 to pull additional excursion trains in 1997, but all of them were cancelled, when the Federal Railroad Administration (FRA) declined to allow the locomotive any flue extensions and ordered for new flues to be installed.
+The FWRHS then decided to give up on operating No. 2716 and concentrate their efforts and investment on rebuilding No. 765.
+In February 2001, No. 2716 was towed back to the KRM, and the locomotive remained on static display there for the next sixteen years.